jedireza/mongo-models/API.md

 For use with multiple named connections (See: [`connect(connection, [options], [name])`](#async-connectconnection-options-name)).

-Returns an object containing subset of the model's methods bound to the named connection.
+Returns an object containing a subset of the model's methods bound to the named connection.

 Available methods include: